codercommand/Interpreter/README.md

 # Interpreter Made in D

 Hello I made this Stack Machine based interpreter in the D programming language for fun.
-I learned the programming language and made most of the interprreter in about three days.
+I learned the programming language and made most of the interpreter in about three days.